osixia/container-baseimage/README.md

         echo $fruit
       done

-More complete example can be found [osixia/phpLDAPadmin](https://github.com/osixia/docker-phpLDAPadmin) image.
+A more complete example can be found [osixia/phpLDAPadmin](https://github.com/osixia/docker-phpLDAPadmin) image.

 Note this yaml definition: